 Heidi Gartner: “As innovation hinges more and more on interdisciplinary cooperation, digitalization transforms business at a breakneck pace, and globalization increasingly requires people to work across national borders, the demand for executives who can lead projects at interfaces keeps rising.”

 So I came up with the idea of a new type of craftsmanship: the Grandmaster of Business™.
-This executive-level integralist has the responsibility to secure the future of the company while taking into account the interests of all stakeholders.
+This executive-level integralist needs the responsibility to secure the future of the company while taking into account the interests of all stakeholders.
 Being able to carry out this task freely and openly across the functions, the lines and staff positions, the divisions, and the stakeholders require both a depth of expertise and a breadth of perspective; it requires a true grandmaster!

 Patrick Bet-David paved the way by assuming that ‘in business, the more moves you are ahead of your competitors, the more the odds are in your favor’.
 In chess an amateur may think ahead 1-3 moves, a grandmaster has the capacity to thinking ahead 11-15 moves.